 The building is slated for completion in late 2018, timed to coincide with a year’s worth of celebrations for San Antonio’s 300th birthday.
 A public opening and inaugural exhibitions are planned for early 2019.

 “We are thrilled to take the next step in making the beautiful dream of Ruby City a reality,” says Rick R. Moore, Foundation President.
 “San Antonio has long been a destination for art aficionados and creators alike, and Linda Pace Foundation was created to bolster that legacy through its collections, programs and public spaces.
 In addition to helping drive our local creative economy through grants and other support, the Trustees and staff of the Foundation are proud to construct this functional symbol of our city’s ongoing love affair with the arts.”

-A local team has been secured to work on the building project, including: Alamo Architects, Executive Architect; Norton Company, Project Management; and Whiting-Turner, General Contractor.
+In addition to Adjaye Associates as the design architects, the local teams that are working on the building project include Alamo Architects, Executive Architect; Norton Company, Project Management; and Whiting-Turner, General Contractor.

 About Sir David Adjaye OBE

 Sir David Adjaye is recognized as a leading architect of his generation.
 Born in Tanzania to Ghanian parents, his broadly ranging influences, ingenious use of materials and sculptural ability have established him as an architect with an artist’s sensibility and vision.
 He founded Adjaye Associates in 2000, and immediately won several prestigious commissions including the Nobel Peace Centre in Oslo (2005) and the Idea Stores in London (2005), which were credited with pioneering a new approach to the provision of information services.
 His largest project to date, the $540 million Smithsonian Institute National Museum of African American History and Culture, opened on the National Mall in Washington DC in fall of 2016 and was named Cultural Event of the Year by the New York Times.